apexinfosysindia/addons/aircast/DOCS.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Apex MCU+ add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Apex Connect+ add-on.

-1. Search for the “AirCast” add-on in the Supervisor add-on store and install it.
-1. Install the "AirCast" add-on.
+1. Click the "Install" button to install the add-on.
 1. Start the "AirCast" add-on
 1. Check the logs of the "AirCast" add-on to see if everything went well.